Horbenkodev/hugo-blog/content/posts/how-to-create-saas-mvp/index.md

 ---
-title: How to Create a SaaS MVP and Do You Really Need It?
+ceoTitle: How to Create a SaaS MVP and Do You Really Need It?
+title: What Is SaaS MVP and How to Create It
+breadcrumbs: SaaS MVP Development
+slug: how-to-create-saas-mvp
+draft: false
-publishDate: '2023-02-14T00:00:00Z'
+publishDate: 2023-02-14T00:00:00Z
-authors: []
+image: saas-mvp.png
+og_image: saas-mvp-socials.png
 description: When a company wants to launch a SaaS product, a development team may offer to create a SaaS MVP at first.
 Is it a good idea?
 Let's find out.
-image: saas-mvp.png
-og_image: saas-mvp-socials.png
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors:
+  - web-development-team
 categories:
   - business
+industries: []
+questionary:
+  - question: What is SaaS MVP development?
+    answer: SaaS MVP development can be explained as the process of creating a SaaS product with a minimum set of features that are enough for users to understand the core idea of a solution.
+MVPs are launched to check the feasibility of the project and to gather feedback from early users.
+This feedback can be used by project founders for enhancing the product to reach the highest user satisfaction.
+  - question: Is it cheap to build a SaaS MVP?
+    answer: The price of any software product (and SaaS MVP is not an exception) depends on many factors.
+Among them, we should name the complexity of the project, the time and resources needed for project realization, the composition of the team that will work on the project, the required tech stack, etc. However, if you need to compare the price of an MVP with a price of a full-scale product, an MVP project will require a smaller budget.
+  - question: How can I find a team that will build a SaaS MVP for me?
+    answer: As a rule, to get a SaaS MVP created, you need to find a team that offers SaaS development services.
+As any SaaS is a simplified version of a full-scale product, it can be built by developers who work with the relevant type of software products.
+At Anadea, we can help you with both of these tasks.
 ---
 Today the growing popularity of SaaS solutions is quite obvious The interest of companies from different spheres in launching solutions of this kind is well explicable given the fact that remote work has become a real trend and the need for mobility is growing as well.
 But when you want to launch a SaaS product and contact a development company, there is a high chance that developers will offer you SaaS MVP development services at first.
 Is it really a feasible idea?
 Do you need to invest your money in a SaaS MVP before proceeding to the development of a full-scale solution?